-At JCoSS we regularly and carefully monitor and evaluate the quality of the provision we offer our students through audits, observations, sampling of parents' and students' views and scrutiny of data about progress and attainments.
+The School regularly and carefully monitors and evaluates the quality of the provision offered to students through audits, observations, sampling of parents' and students' views and scrutiny of data about progress and attainments.
 The role of the governors is vital in this.
-Our evaluation and monitoring arrangements promote an active process of continual review and improvement of provision for all students.
+The school's evaluation and monitoring arrangements promote an active process of continual review and improvement of provision for all students.

-This SEND policy is reviewed by governors annually, and the Director of Inclusion liaises with the SEN Governor who regularly visits the Faculty to help maintain quality standards and offer support.
+This SEND policy is reviewed by governors annually, and the SEN Governor who regularly visits the school to help maintain quality standards and offer support.
 The success of the school's SEN policy will be judged against the objectives set out above.